-Turkish airstrikes kill Kurdish forces battling ISIS
+Turkish airstrikes kill US-backed Kurdish forces battling ISIS

 Turkey says PKK was the target

-Turkey's operations Tuesday were targeting the PKK, which Ankara, the United States and the European Union consider to be a terror group.
+Turkey said its operations Tuesday were targeting the PKK, which Ankara, the United States and the European Union consider to be a terror group.

 For decades, Turkey has been facing a violent insurgency from the PKK -- a banned group that first took up arms in 1984 seeking an independent state for the Kurdish minority concentrated in the country's southeast.